| The Physics of "s is one half

 Finally, the acceleration

-is the time derivative (i.e. the rate of change) of the velocity:,
+is the time derivative (i.e. the rate of change) of the velocity: ,

+so .
 Usually, the familiar F =

 ma form is more convenient.
 However, the original form,